Deterministic generation of frequency-bin-encoded microwave photons

-\textit{Experimental setup.--- } Our device is a superconducting quantum circuit comprising two X-mon-type~\cite{barends2013coherent} transmon qubits~\cite{koch2007charge}—a data qubit (D) and an emitter qubit (E)—capacitively coupled via a parametric coupler~\cite{mckay2016universal} [\figpanel{sample}{a}].
-Qubit D has a transition frequency of \(\omega_{D}^{ge} / 2\pi = \SI{5.05}{GHz}\) between its ground state \(\left| g \right\rangle\) and first excited state \(\left| e \right\rangle\).
-The anharmonicity of qubit D is $\alpha/2\pi = -\SI{215}{MHz}$.
+\textit{Experimental setup--- } Our device is a superconducting quantum circuit comprising two Xmon-type~\cite{barends2013coherent} transmon qubits~\cite{koch2007charge}—a data qutrit (D) and an emitter qubit (E)—capacitively coupled via a parametric coupler~\cite{mckay2016universal} [\figpanel{sample}{a}].
+Qutrit D has a transition frequency of \(\omega_{D}^{ge} / 2\pi = \SI{5.05}{GHz}\) between its ground state \(\left| g \right\rangle\) and first excited state \(\left| e \right\rangle\).
+We consider the three-level subspace of Qutrit D, including also the second excited state \(\left| f \right\rangle\), with an anharmonicity of $\alpha/2\pi = -\SI{215}{MHz}$.
 Both the coupler and qubit E are frequency-tunable by on-chip flux lines, enabled by superconducting quantum interference devices (SQUIDs).
 Their maximum frequencies are $\omega_{C,0}/2\pi=\SI{8.46}{GHz}$ and $\omega_{E,0}/2\pi=\SI{6.17}{GHz}$, respectively, at zero magnetic flux.
 Qubit E is capacitively coupled to a coplanar waveguide with a decay rate of $\Gamma_{E}/2\pi = \SI{8}{MHz}$.
-Qubit D and the coupler are also capacitively coupled to one $\lambda/4$ coplanar waveguide resonator each for characterization and readout.
-A summary of measured circuit parameters is available in the Supplementary Material (SM)~\cite{Sup} Sec.~\RNum{1}.
+Qutrit D and the coupler are also capacitively coupled to one $\lambda/4$ coplanar waveguide resonator each for characterization and readout.
+A summary of measured circuit parameters is available in Supplemental Material~\cite{Sup} Sec.~\RNum{2}.